How to Post a Facebook 3D Photo

 Step 2: Share Your 3D Photo On Facebook

-If you own one of the listed Native 3D Phones above, the process is usually quite simple:
+If you own one of the listed Native 3D Phones above, or you see the “3D” icon on LucidPix photos when selecting photos in Facebook, the process is usually quite simple:

 - Open up the Facebook app on your phone